-A mechanic manipulator capable to imitate all movements of an welder's hand allows a more precise control of the process, being able to be used the optimum welding parameters in accordance with the material to be welded, thickness of the plate, groove and welding position.
-In the welding in 5G position, where the manipulator gravitates around of the pipe, all the welding positions are used, and the optimum parameters of positioning of the torch in relation to the welding pool as well as the electric parameters vary very.
+A mechanic manipulator capable to imitate all movements of a welder's hand allows a more precise control of the process, being able to be use the best welding parameters adequate to the material to be welded, the thickness of the plate, the groove shape and the welding position.
+In the welding in 5G position, where the manipulator gravitates around of the pipe, all the welding positions are used, and the optimum parameters of positioning of the torch in relation to the welding pool as well as the electric parameters vary.
 A fixed position of the torch for all the welding results in weak metallurgic results and weak productivity.
 This manipulator, although having four degrees of freedom, must be small and sufficiently light to fit in a portable mobile robot, and at the same time to be rigid and to have a work envelope compatible with the task.

-The objective of this work is to develop a viable option of kinematics structure that are capable to easily fill the innumerable necessaries prerequisites and still to be capable to be manufactured with low cost.
-Also it is necessary to evaluate the easiness control of the mecatronic system, once that some systems have complex kinematics.
+The objective of this work is to develop a viable option of kinematic structure that is capable to easily fill the innumerable necessaries prerequisites and still to be capable to be manufactured with low cost.
+Also it is necessary to evaluate the easiness control of the mechatronic system, as most parallel robotic systems have complex kinematics.

-2. DESENVOLVIMENT
+2. DEVELOPMENT

 The robotics area has very developed at last years, enclosing new applications and increasing the performance.
-However, 72% of the industrial robots applications are destined to welding, and almost the totality of these robots have a serial configuration.
+However, most of the industrial robots applications are destined to welding, and almost the totality of these robots have a serial configuration.
 Other configurations of manipulators normally are simpler, like cartesian, cylindrical and spherical, and with less degrees of freedom, like the ones shown in Figure 2.
-But nowadays more robots with parallel geometry appears, working successfully in operations of positioning, metal works and in flight simulators, filling the gap of performance and price that exists between the simplest robots and the sophisticated robots, like shown on the Figure 3.
+But nowadays more robots with parallel geometry appears, working successfully in operations of positioning, metal works and in flight simulators, filling the gap of performance and price that exists between the simplest robots and the sophisticated robots, like the ones shown in Figure 3.